Tell me if this sounds familiar to you:

 A couple of offbeat ideas

-I find that eating more protein helps me avoid the ten o’clock and two o’clock slumps (am I the only one gets two a day?).
+I find that eating more protein helps me avoid the ten o’clock and two o’clock slumps (am I the only one who gets two a day?).
 Since I started a new diet, both slumps have disappeared – instantly, I might add.

 Deadlines are great, but what if you don’t have any?
 Perhaps you journal, or you’re putting together a memoir for yourself, or maybe you’re writing a novel but don’t yet have an agent to breathe down your neck.